-In 2016, the Project published two reports, Key Considerations for Community Leaders Facing Civil Unrest and Planning in Advance of Civil Unrest.
+To date the Project has published three reports: Key Considerations for Community Leaders Facing Civil Unrest and Planning in Advance of Civil Unrest, and Divided Community and Social Media.
 Planning in Advance offers points to consider for a community that seeks to develop a strategy to deal with civil unrest before it occurs.
 Key Considerations provides a checklist to consider when a community faces civil unrest and when that community begins to build consensus about dealing with the underlying problem.
-For more information about this project, please contact Director Grande Lum or Associate Director William Froehlich.
+Social Media collates tech-based ideas which community leaders might implement to build trust and resilience in their communities.

 The Model Standards of Conduct for Mediators was prepared in 1994 by the American Arbitration Association, the American Bar Association Section of Dispute Resolution, and the Association for Conflict Resolution.
 A joint committee consisting of representatives from the same successor organizations revised the Model Standards in 2005.
 The Reporter for the 2005 effort was Professor Joseph Stulberg.
 The 2005 revision, including the Reporter’s Notes, can be found at the link above.